em-yu/blender-scripts-demo/geodesic_distance_ui/readme.md

 The add-on can be installed from the provided zip file: Edit > Preferences > Add-on > Install > select the zip file.
 Then tick the checkbox in front of the add-on item to install it.
 In case of errors, check the system console (after opening Blender from console).

-After opening the add-on panel, select some vertices on the mesh (in edit mode), click `Add Source Vertice` and click `Compute Geodesic Distance`.
+After opening the add-on panel, select some vertices on the mesh (in edit mode), click `Add Source Vertices` and click `Compute Geodesic Distance`.
 Here is what you should see:

 ![ui_sample](ui_sample.png)